Appbot Logo

 Early in the life of your product it's easy to handle this manually and keep it all in your head.
 “Hey, that's the fourth person this month that wants that feature”!
 As you grow and you hire support staff it becomes much harder to stay on top of everything.

-Feedback Driven Growth
+What is Feedback Driven Growth?

 I'm a big believer in using user feedback as a way to improve your product and hence drive growth.
 It doesn't mean blindly implementing everything users ask for.
 It's about discovering recurring pain points and then innovating a solution that will delight.